ShiroTakeda/gams-mode/README.md

     (require 'font-lock)
     (global-font-lock-mode t)
-    (setq font-lock-support-mode
-           '((gams-mode . nil)
-         (t . jit-lock-mode)))

-This make the colorization function of Emacs on and GAMS mode buffer will be colored.
-The third line is required because `jit-lock-mode` often causes troubles in GAMS mode.

 Basically, this is all you must set.
 With these settings, when you open a file with extension "gms" ("lst"), GAMS mode (GAMS-LST mode) will automatically start.
 Byte-compiling gams-mode.el may raise the speed of GAMS mode (but you need not necessarily do it).

-For Emacs 23 user, please read BUGS_PROBLEMS.txt file, too.

 There is a sample setting file ("gams-setting-sample.el") distributed with this file.
 Please read it, too.